mstilkerich/carddavclient/doc/QUIRKS.md

 - iCloud apparently does not support param-filter.
 It simply ignores the filter and returns all cards that match the remaining conditions, i.e. at least that the property that contains the param-filter is defined is used as filter.
+- Radicale and iCloud do not support client-side requested limit of results in addressbook-query report.
+According to RFC 6352, this is ok as the server may disregard a client-side requested limit.

 ## Known Quirks